A. GENERAL POLICY

 C. LIMITATIONS ON ACTIVITIES

-(1) University employees who wish to participate in a start-up company may discuss initial company formation matters with the university legal counsel and/or the Vice Provost for Research.
+(1) University employees who wish to participate in a start-up company may discuss initial company formation matters with the University legal counsel and/or the Vice President for Research.
 However, the employee may not participate in the ongoing negotiation of option and/or licensing terms between the company and the university.
-Third parties, such as company management and/or legal counsel must perform this function.
+Third parties, such as company management and/or legal counsel, must perform this function.

 (6) An employee who acquires a significant financial interest in a previously established company that contracts with Cleveland State to commercialize his or her research may work as an employee of the company only if:

-(b) before employment starts with the outside company: (i) the conflict of interest is disclosed in writing to the employee's supervisor or department chair and the Vice Provost for Research; and (ii) a conflict of interest management plan is submitted to and approved by the Vice Provost for Research,
+(b) before employment starts with the outside company: (i) the conflict of interest is disclosed in writing to the employee’s supervisor or department chair and the Vice President for Research; and (ii) a conflict of interest management plan is submitted to and approved by the Vice President for Research.

 (9) Companies in which an employee holds an interest may enter into agreements with the institution unrelated to research or technology development for the purchase, sale or rental of equipment, supplies, or services only to the extent not prohibited by O.R.C.
 Chapter 102 and O.R.C. §2921.42 and §2921.43.